 Control of Document

-Where documents are used as part of the environmental management system, it is essential that they are effectively controlled to ensure that they are fit for purpose, that the is available at the point of use, and is periodically reviewed to ensure that the document continues to meet requirements.
+Where documents are used as part of the environmental management system, it is essential that they are effectively controlled to ensure that they are fit for purpose, that the correct version is available at the point of use, and is periodically reviewed to ensure that the document continues to meet requirements.
 In order to achieve this, all documents will be managed in accordance with Standard Procedure QP1 (Document Control).

 The practical effectiveness of the environmental management system depends on processes and procedures associated with the significant environmental aspects, and those contributing to our environmental objectives and targets are carried out under planned conditions.
 Where deviation from planned conditions could lead to a failure of the aims and objectives of the environmental management system, procedures will be documented along with critical operating conditions that must be maintained.